 The free HTML editor, Kompozer, was

 used to add the text.
+This free software has not been maintained for a few years and doesn't work as well with more recent operating systems.
 You can change the text with a

 different editor or use a plain text editor, if you know